ngmays1/Flix/README.md

 # to run
-Declare the database URL and port if different than 5000 in local .env file Navigate to the server directory and run using the command 'npm start' Once server is running on the specified port navigate to the client directory and run using the command 'npm start'
+Declare the database URL and port if different than 5000 in local .env file In the project directory, navigate to the server directory and run using the command 'npm start' Once confirmed the server is running on port 5000 open a second terminal and navigate to the client directory With the server still running in the other terminal run the command 'npm start' in the client directory Once confirmed the client directory is running on port 3000 navigate to http://localhost:3000 to view the project in your browser